 We have immigrated over 10,000 registered nurses to work in the hospitals across United States over the past 30+ years.
 We represent over 100 hospitals and other health care providers.

-We hope that this page demystifies the process of immigration for nurses, their employers and nurse recruiters.
-We provide numerous articles and links which explain how to submit a visa petition to employ a foreign-born RN, discuss the VisaScreen requirements which include credentialing and English-language proficiency tests, and enable readers to contact nurse licensing boards.
+We hope that this page and the links below demystify the process of immigration for nurses and their employers.
+We link ro numerous articles which explain how to submit a visa petition for a foreign-born RN, discuss the VisaScreen requirements which include credentialing and English-language proficiency tests, and enable readers to contact nurse licensing boards.

 Registered Nurse – Green Card Process, Step-by-Step

 In order for a foreign-born RN can obtain a green card to come the United States, she must first: